Narthur/ohc-handbook/Section 3 - Academics.md

 In order to complete the semester, each student must take final examinations as scheduled.

 It is the student’s responsibility to arrange travel in a manner that will not interfere with the examination schedule.
-Requests for modification for a student’s final examination schedule, because of unforeseen emergencies, must be arranged through the Academic Affairs Committee.
+Requests for modification of a student’s final examination schedule, because of unforeseen emergencies, must be arranged through the Academic Affairs Committee.
 A form may be obtained from the Registrar’s Office.

 ## Graduation Contract